AI Clearance — Complete Operations Guide

 Quick launch checklist

-- In Connectors, optionally configure Okta or Microsoft Entra group automation.
+6. In Connectors, optionally configure Okta or Microsoft Entra configured-group membership actions.

-AICLEARANCE_CONNECTED_ENABLED=trueARDSAOR_CORE_URL,ARDSAOR_CORE_APP_ID,ARDSAOR_CORE_APP_SECRET- Active license required; otherwise connected connector automation stays blocked.
+• Active license required; otherwise connector automation stays blocked.

-- Each connected catalog tool creates or binds a dedicated provider entitlement group.
-AI Clearance manages membership in that group only; customers assign the real app/resource to the group in Okta or Microsoft Entra.
+• Each connected catalog tool creates or binds a dedicated configured group.
+AI Clearance manages membership in that group only; identity-provider or app admins must make that group control the real app, license, role, or resource in Okta, Microsoft Entra, or the target application.

 4) Jira admin control plane